AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/05_gantry/3_XY_drives.md

 ### 1. Assemble XY Drive Housing A
  - Insert 3 M3x5.7 Brass Insert into the XY Drive Housing A - Bottom
- - Slide the XY Drive Housing A - Top, then the XY Drive A Cam Slider onto the XY Drive A Cam
+ - Slide the XY Drive Housing A - Top, then the XY Drive A Cam Slider onto the XY Drive A Cam.

+{: .note}
+The Cam Sliders can be installed in either orientation on either side.
+Look at them in the same orientation.
+Rotate one 180deg along its long axis, and it will match the other.
+The orientation shown in the video (Side A) is "rightey-tightey".
+The other side (Side B) can be installed so that the handle will tension symmetrically or in the same rotational direction.
+Your choice, slick.

  - Use an M3x30 SHCS to attach the XY Drive A Cam Cap to the bottom of the XY Drive A Cam
  - Turn the assembly upside down and push 2 Shoulder Screw - 25mmx5mm Shoulder - M5x9.5 Thread into the XY Drive Housing A - Top
  - On the shoulder screw nearest the center of the assembly, place an XY Drive Spacer (printed part), an M5x7x1 Washer, an idler made from 2 Bearings - F695, and another M5x7x1 Washer